dimitri-nicolo/calico/reference/alpha/federation/installation.md

 ##### Create a network policy

 To create a federated network policy, add a new policy to any tiers.
-You can define Ingress and Egress rules as normal, and they are applied to pods based on label selectors.
+You can define ingress and egress rules as normal, and they are applied to pods based on label selectors.

 ![](../../../images/alpha/federation/create_fed_pol.png)